gabrielevensen/ACC_CA2/README.md

 ```
 enter your OpenStack Password for project UPPMAX 2021/1-5 as user xxxxxx

-wait for ten minutes for the insatnce to initialize
+wait for 10 minutes for the insatnce to initialize

 use the output presenting the floating ip of ypur newly created instance and enter the following in your browser: